seucoin/unKR/README.md

 ```

 ## Model Customization
-If you want to personalise your own model using unKR, you need to define the following Functions/Classes.
+If you want to customize your own model using unKR, you need to create the following classes/functions.

 `data`: Implement data processing functions, including `DataPreprocess`, `Sampler` and `KGDataModule`.
 ```